stefnotch/TimeNexus/Migration Plan.md

 ## Goals:

-- Remote Desktop or some other solution
+- Remote Desktop or some other solution for Arno

 - Arno being familiar with Flax